-- Regular with JRST - Regular e-JRST only
+- 1 Regular with JRST

+- 1 Regular e-JRST

-UNDP Membership
+- only UNDP Membership

-- UNDP HDI .700 and below countries with JRST - UNDP HDI .700 and below countries with e-JRST only
+- 1 UNDP HDI .700 and below countries with JRST

+- 1 UNDP HDI .700 and below countries with e-JRST

-Student Membership
+- only Student Membership

-- Student with JRST
+- 1 Student with JRST

-- Non-collegiate Educator with JRST
+- 1 Non-collegiate Educator with JRST

-- Non-collegiate Educator with e-JRST only
+- 1 Non-collegiate Educator with e-JRST

-Emeritus Membership
+- only Emeritus Membership

-- Emeritus with JRST
+- 1 Emeritus with JRST

-- Emeritus with e-JRST only
+- 1 Emeritus with e-JRST only

-- Emeritus without JRST (no charge)
+- 1 Emeritus without JRST (no charge)

-At the October 2010 Board Meeting, the Board approved a motion to review membership categories and dues at least every 3 years, with the option of reviewing the dues structure during the budgeting process at any Fall NARST Board Meeting.
+Membership categories will be reviewed at least every three years (beginning in 2013).
+Dues structures may also be reviewed during the budgeting process at any Fall NARST Board meeting.

 An individual requesting to become an Emeritus member should send a letter to the Executive Director and current President, in which s/he notes the desire to become an Emeritus member and also includes in the letter the date of full retirement.
 The individual will receive a letter back from NARST, signed by the Executive Director and current President, offering congratulations on retirement and encouraging continued participation in NARST for years to come.
-In the conference program each year, new Emeritus members will be noted with a .
-[The change to the NARST Policies and Procedures regarding the process for becoming an Emeritus member was approved at the March 2010 Board Meeting.]
+In the conference program each year, new Emeritus members will be noted with a \.